Robert Randolph and the Family Band: Band history

 Their 2019 recording, Brighter Days, was chosen as a 'Favorite Blues Album' by AllMusic.

+On March 28, 2025, Randolph announced his first solo album, Preacher Kids, set for release on June 27, 2025.

 Live appearances

-Randolph's concerts are known for their lively stage performances, with Randolph content to let the rest of the band play on while he dances.
-Dance is an integral part of the concerts.
-During "Shake Your Hips", women are encouraged to dance onstage.

-Other noteworthy concert regulars involve the entire band trading instruments allowing each member to show off their musical proficiency.
-When he becomes completely enthralled by his music, Randolph will kick the chair away from his pedal steel guitar and dance while he plays.
-A microphone is occasionally passed around the front row of the audience, so they can sing during the song "I Need More Love".
-Audience members are also called up on stage to sing ("Purple Haze") or be a guest guitarist for one song.

 The band made its first television appearance on Late Show with David Letterman on August 5, 2003, performing "I Need More Love".

 In 2004, Robert Randolph and the Family Band was the opening act on the Eric Clapton tour.
 They are featured prominently in the Clapton's Crossroads Guitar Festival DVD (2004).
 The band also appears on Bonnaroo Music Festival DVDs.
 The length of the concerts can vary greatly depending on what songs are played (the band does not use a set list) and how long jams last.
 Concerts go over the allotted time if the band and the audience are having fun.
 Most concerts don't have an intermission; instead, band members will exit the stage leaving one or two members a chance to shine with solos.
 The one time the band does stop is so the band can relax, get hydrated, and plan the encore.
 On October 9, 2004, Robert Randolph and the Family Band appeared on the PBS television show Austin City Limits.